 Whether you're a business traveler or a casual tourist, you'll inevitably be caught up with the manic pace of life in Hong Kong.
-Luckily, hotels are constantly increasing their efforts to provide their guests with a restful haven, often bundling spectacular views of the famous skyline and harbor with chic luxury, snazzy amenities, and soothing ambience.
-From budget guesthouses to gleaming
+Luckily, hotels are constantly increasing their efforts to provide guests with a restful haven, often bundling spectacular views of the famous skyline and harbor with chic luxury, snazzy amenities, and soothing ambience.
+From budget guesthouses to gleaming towers,

 you're sure to find a style and site to fit your needs.
 Prices tend to reflect quality of service and amenities as well as location, so it's worth the effort to examine neighborhoods closely when making your choice—you may end up paying the same to stay exactly where you want to be as you would to be off the beaten path.

-Travelers familiar with European cities might be surprised by the lack of provenance among Hong Kong hotels—the 80-plus-year-old Peninsula passes as the venerable old timer in this brashly new city where most hotels are perched in modern towers.
+Travelers familiar with European cities might be surprised by the lack of provenance among Hong Kong hotels—the Peninsula passes as the venerable old-timer in this brashly new city where most hotels are perched in modern towers.
 And the scene keeps changing: Hong Kong’s continued growth as a top tourist destination and business capital means that when it comes to choice of lodging, the next big thing is always around the corner.
-The Ritz-Carlton, Hong Kong, recently hit the heights when it began hosting guests on the 102nd through 118th floors of the ICC tower in Kowloon, suggesting that on the Hong Kong hotel scene the sky really is the limit.
+The Ritz-Carlton, Hong Kong, recently hit the heights when it began hosting guests on the 102nd through 118th floors of the ICC tower in West Kowloon, suggesting that on the Hong Kong hotel scene the sky really is the limit.